Save Ivy file completions to Dired

 Thanks to this default customization, the resulting *ivy-occur

-buffer is in ivy-occur-grep-mode
+swiper* buffer is in ivy-occur-grep-mode which inherits from

-.
+grep-mode.
 Additionally, you can use

-C-x C-q to edit the result
+ivy-wgrep-change-to-wgrep-mode C-x C-q to edit the result

 in-place - pressing C-x C-s will save the changes.

-Similar customizations are available for counsel-git-grep
+Similar customizations are available for counsel-git-grep,

 (ivy-set-occur 'ivy-switch-buffer 'ivy-switch-buffer-occur)